rosettatype/hyperglot/README.md

    1. The encoded, precomposed character combinations are present.
    2. Base characters and mark characters from these combinations are present independently.
    3. Both of the above.
-3. **Shaping behavior is correctly handled by the font,** where applicable:
+3. **Shaping behaviour is correctly handled by the font,** where applicable:
    1. Required mark-positioning instructions are present.
    2. Required alternates for joining behavior (for example, in Arabic) are present.
    3. Conjunct syllable construction in Brahmi-derived scripts is supported.
 (Currently supported only for Hindi/Devanagari.)